zulip/zulip/templates/zerver/help/change-the-date-and-time-format.md

 # Change the date and time format

 By default, messages in Zulip are displayed with a 12-hour timestamp.
-If you are used to seeing time displayed in a 24-hour format, you can change the Zulip timestamp's format from a 12-hour format to a 24-hour format.
+If you are used to seeing the time displayed in a 24-hour format, you can change the Zulip timestamp's format from a 12-hour format to a 24-hour format.
 You may want to do this to avoid confusion between A.M. and P.M. hours.